hfeiss/AWaccidents/README.md

 ## Text Classification

-Sklearn grid searching is used to find the best hyperparameters with k-folds cross validation and final performance is judged on a holdout data set.
+Sklearn grid searching is used to find the best hyperparameters with k-folds cross validation.
+Final performance is judged on a holdout data set.
 Models are tested on classification into three groups (Fatality, Injury, Medical) as well as Fatal or Near Miss.
 For simplicity and interpretability, only the binary classification results are shown.

 ### Bagging